amwalding/wireshark_profiles/README.md

 We have always shared our profiles, but we have never opened up a place for others to share back!
 So after much consideration, we have decided to give this a try!

-*Contribute to Our Profile Repository*
+## Contribute to Our Profile Repository
 We have always had the position that it would be unsafe to simply open this up to anyone who wishes to upload anything.
 So if you wish to contribute a profile, or you modify/improve one of these profiles, please zip up the profile and email me (andyw@cellstream.com)!
 I will post sent profiles here.

-Also, feel free to browse our other Wireshark related articles and information here: https://www.cellstream.com/component/tags/tag/wireshark
+Also, feel free to browse our other Wireshark related articles and information here: https://www.cellstream.com/tag/wireshark/

-Did I just save you time and $$$ - buy me a coffee: https://www.buymeacoffee.com/awalding  or become a patron: https://www.patreon.com/bePatron?u=22427713&redirect_uri=https%3A%2F%2Fwww.cellstream.com%2Fcomponent%2Ftags%2Ftag%2Fwireshark&utm_medium=widget
+Did I just save you time and $$$?
+I certainly hope so.
+Return the favor - buy me a coffee: https://www.buymeacoffee.com/awalding  or become a patron: https://www.patreon.com/bePatron?u=22427713&redirect_uri=https%3A%2F%2Fwww.cellstream.com%2Fcomponent%2Ftags%2Ftag%2Fwireshark&utm_medium=widget

 Thanks for supporting my work.